What Makes a Good Website?

 Whilst at Cheap Website Design we can develop visually appealing websites for our customers however the website would be next to worthless if it didn’t include relevant content.
 This can include some information about the business, testimonials from customers, image portfolio of work and why the business owner believes that you should buy from them and not their competitor.
 Content also plays a vital role for the Search Engines (e.g. Google) which crawl the entire web to find relevant results to display for the millions of searches done on a daily basis.

-So wether you’re appealing to your customers or the search engine robots great content is a must.
+So whether you’re appealing to your customers or the search engine robots great content is a must.

 Grab the right attention